 All members of the school community will be responsible for developing a supportive learning culture.
 Staff will make sure that pupils understand that attitude to learning and behaviour are important aspects of maintaining a positive learning culture.

-The principles of the school's new Relationships and Behaviour Policy will be implemented at all times.
+The principles of the school's Behaviour Policy will be implemented at all times.

 Pupils will be encouraged to: